jsubm5/Fraud-Detection-Data-LakeHouse/README.md

 **Docker Compose:** A tool for defining and running multi-container Docker applications, simplifying the deployment and management of the project's entire stack.
 # Introduction

-This project is deployed using Docker Compose and consists of two networks: `airflow-network`, which contains Airflow-related containers, and `solution-network`, which contains the remaining containers.
+This project is deployed using Docker Compose and consists of two networks: `airflow-network`, which contains Airflow-related containers, and `BigData-network`, which contains the remaining containers.

 The `./includes` directory is mounted into the Spark cluster at `/`.
 The Spark cluster is triggered by Airflow using an **SSH** server.
 Check the `dockerfiles` directory for more details.